-If you are a Philadelphia Landlord, and own a rental property, you are one of our city's greatest investors.
-You are investing Philadelphia.
+If you are a Philadelphia Landlord and own a rental property, you are one of our city’s greatest investors.
+You are investing in Philadelphia.

 And as an investor, we need to talk about numbers.
 And today I want to give my opinion as someone who has owned a Philadelphia Property Management Service for some years on the value of trees.

 Specifically, will a tree increase value?
 Will rents increase on your rental property far higher than the cost of the tree?